 Then there are the big bore rifles intended for hunting Class 4 game, the world's largest and most dangerous animals.
 A powerful medium bore, like a .375 Magnum, will do all that is needed for hunting any of the world's bovines, including the famed African Cape buffalo, Asian water buffalo and North American bison, but big bore rifle cartridges continue to prosper.

 Only the elephant, hippo and rhino really justify the existence of the big bore African cartridges and none of these animals are included in most safaris today.
 The cartridges in question include the .450/.400, .404 Jeffery, .416 Remington Magnum, .416 Rigby, .416 Weatherby Magnum, .450 Nitro Express, .458 Winchester Magnum, .458 Lott, .460 Weatherby Magnum and .470 Nitro Express (to name some of the best known elephant cartridges--there are many others).

-In strong firearms, such as the Marlin lever action and Ruger, Dakota and Browning/Winchester single shot rifles, the .45-70 can become a whole 'nother cartridge.
-Using hot handloads with suitable 350-400 grain bullets at 1900-2100 fps or (in strong single shot rifles) a 500 grain bullet at up to 1800 fps, the .45-70 can take any North American big game animal within 100 yards.
-For that matter, it has been used to take all of the African "big five."
-The old .45-70 is certainly the most versatile and practical of the American big bores.
+In strong firearms, such as the Marlin and Henry lever actions and Ruger, Dakota and Browning/Winchester single shot rifles, the .45-70 can become a different cartridge.
+Using high pressure handloads or Buffalo Bore Magnum .45-70 factory loads with suitable 350-400 grain bullets at 1900-2100 fps or (in strong single shot rifles) a 500 grain bullet at up to 1800 fps, the .45-70 can take any North American big game animal, including bison and Kodiak bear, within its MPBR.

-Note: All of the rifle cartridges mentioned in this article are covered in detail in articles that can be found on the Rifle Cartridge Page.
+Note: Almost all of the rifle cartridges mentioned in this article are covered in detail in articles that can be found on the Rifle Cartridges page.